-Compared to year 2000 levels, the region could see up to 1 foot of sealevel rise by the year 2030, 2 feet by 2050, and possibly over 5 feet by 2100 (National Research Council 2012).
 As stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).
 The combination of these conditions will likely result in increased wave run up, storm surge, and flooding in coastal and near coastal areas.
 In tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
 Beaches, coastal landscapes, and near-coastal riverine areas will be exposed to increased wave force and run up, potentially resulting in greater beach or bank erosion than previously experienced.

 This increase in sea level combined with more frequent and stronger storm events will likely expose the lease area structures to higher flood risks, comprised of greater total water levels for longer periods of time.
 The lease area contains fixed features, including pilings and an overhanging deck, and movable features, including a floating recreational dock and access ramp.
 Flooding conditions could cause structures to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
-The floating nature of the movable features will allow them to rise and fall with tides and waves, increasing their resiliency to some sea-level rise impacts.
+The floating nature of the movable features will allow them to rise and fall with tides and waves. increasing their resiliency to some sea-level rise impacts.
 The fixed features may need to be raised or reinforced to withstand future conditions.
 Although the bulkhead underneath the deck is not under the Commission's jurisdiction, any sea-level rise impacts to the bulkhead could also affect the structures under the Commission's jurisdiction because it serves to stabilize the bank.
 Therefore, any loss or degradation of the bulkhead would result in property damage and public safety concerns within the lease area and the surrounding waterways.

 More locally based knowledge of sea-level rise impacts and adaptation strategies will be available to Huntington Harbour residents as a result of the ongoing efforts to update the City of Huntington Beach's Local Coastal Program and General Plan, and through the city's Coastal Resiliency Task Force.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.

-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are in an area that may be subject to the effects of climate change, including sea-level rise.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to the effects of climate change, including sea-level rise.